alussana/TrieSUS/README.md

 4       A       D
 ```

-The Smallest Unique Subset (SUS) for each set in this collection can be found running `./triesus.py examples/sets2.tsv`
+The Smallest Unique Subset (SUS) for each set in this collection can be found running `triesus examples/sets2.tsv`

 ```
 1       C